lordpansar/lordpansar.github.io/_posts/2021-08-10-reset-in-gitkraken.markdown

 <br>
 <h4>Soft reset</h4>

 After making a soft reset, notice that all commit(s) made after the commit we resetted to now are gone.
+There were 4 commits, now it's only 3 left.

 ![A commit history view in GitKraken after a soft reset has been made]({{ "/assets/images/gitkraken-reset/soft_reset.PNG" | absolute_url }})